joaobxavier/learn_metabolic_rewiring_matlab/README.md

-# Learn Metabolic Rewiring MATLAB
+# Metabolic rewiring discovery with MetaboLiteLearner, a lightweight and efficient PLSR-based statistical learning algorithm.

 MATLAB code to learn metabolic rewiring from GCMS data.